 D) author contributions (according to CRediT taxonomy; directions can be found here)

-E) acknowledgements (optional)
+F) acknowledgements (optional)

-F) funding information
+G) funding information

-G) a statement about any competing interests.
+H) a statement about any competing interests.

-H) A list of supporting information, such accompanying appendices, instruments, datasets, preregistrations, supplementary analyses, etc.
+I) a list of supporting information, such accompanying appendices, instruments, datasets, preregistrations, supplementary analyses, etc.

 Proofs: Authors will receive a PDF file with page proofs for final correction.
 These must be returned with corrections by the dates determined by the publication schedule.
 At this stage, only very minor, typographical revisions to the text and references are accepted.